johnantonn/cash-for-unsupervised-ad/README.md

 This is the repository for my thesis in the Master of Artificial Intelligence programme at KU Leuven.

 ## Description
-The aim of the thesis is to solve the CASH optimization problem for anomaly detection by experimenting on constrained and biased anomaly detection datasets and compare the performance for several state-of-the-art hyper-parameter optimization frameworks such as:
+The aim of the thesis is to solve the CASH optimization problem for anomaly detection using AutoML by experimenting on constrained and biased validation sets and compare the performance for several state-of-the-art frameworks such as:
-* Grid Search
 * Random Search
+* Random Proportional Search
-* Bayesian Optimization
+* Bayesian Optimization (SMAC)
-* Bandit-based algorithms
+* Bandit-based algorithms e.g. Successive Halving, Hyperband

-Several packages exist for solving CASH optimization, however the anomaly detection setting has not been explored thoroughly yet.
-The goal of this thesis is to extend **Auto-Sklearn** and incorporate anomaly detection algorithms from **PyOD** and evaluate its performance on a number of datasets with varying characteristics, e.g. number of available training points, number of available labels etc.
+Several packages exist for solving CASH optimization, however the anomaly detection setting has not been explored thoroughly.
+An additional goal of this thesis is to extend **Auto-Sklearn** by incorporating anomaly detection algorithms from **PyOD** and evaluate their performance on a number of datasets with varying characteristics, e.g. number of available training points, number of available labels for validation/optimization etc.

 ### Auto-Sklearn
 The current implementation can be found [here](https://github.com/automl/auto-sklearn).